Ideas for writing that crucial first sentence

 Wait until your first draft is finished and you know exactly what your book is about.
 Experiment with different styles and lengths of sentence that catch the spirit and major ideas of your work.

-Try some of these.
-You won't be able to follow them all, but they give you a good idea of what works for others.
+Try some of these—they give you a good idea of what works for others.
 See which ones you like, and imitate them.
-Try to find a 'hook' that will interest your reader enough to make him go to sentence two.
+Try to find a 'hook' that will interest your reader enough to make it to sentence two.

 We slept in what had once been the gymnasium.
 (Margaret Atwood, The Handmaid's Tale).